 We really needed to spend even more time talking about kindness.

-So I created 60 Kindness Discussion Cards we keep on our dining room table to talk about kindness often (download them below).
+So these 60 Kindness Discussion Cards reside on our dining room table to talk about kindness often (download them below).

 Types of Kindness Questions to Ask Our Kids: